 Therefore/Nevertheless, they go to the freshly renovated night club/cinema to enjoy themselves really well.’

 Critically, the German words for night club (Disko) and for cinema (Kino) do not take the same grammatical gender (feminine and neuter, repectively).
 Morevoer, adjectives in German take the ending corresponding to the gender of the head of the noun phrase.
 In other words, upon hearing “the freshly renovated” in (14), participants were presumably able to anticipate the gender of the upcoming noun and hence predict which of the two contextually defined competitors (club or cinema) was coming.
-Köhne-Fuetterer et al. reported that gender-marked adjectives that were not congruent with the gender of the preferred candidate following the context-DC combination elicited a larger N400 that adjectives whose ending matched the gender of the target word. in (14) the target would be feminine for Disko (nightclub) following Therefore or neuter for Kino (cinema) following Nevertheless as it is said that Kim likes dancing a lot.
+Köhne-Fuetterer et al. reported that gender-marked adjectives that were not congruent with the gender of the preferred candidate following the context-DC combination elicited a larger N400 that adjectives whose ending matched the gender of the target word.
+To make this explicit, in (14) the target would be feminine for Disko (nightclub) following Therefore or neuter for Kino (cinema) following Nevertheless as it is said that Kim likes dancing a lot.
 So, in Therefore-trials, a feminine ending on the adjective would elicit a smaller N400 than the neutral ending matching the word Kino (cinema) and vice-versa for Nevertheless-trials.

 This again seems to indicate that the presence of a given connective incrementally creates specific expectations about the upcoming discourse.
-Furthermore, the authors reported a larger P600 (sign of a anomaly) after the concessive DC than after the causal DC.
+Furthermore, the authors reported a larger P600 (which is a sign of a linguistic or pragmatic anomaly and repair) after the concessive DC than after the causal DC.
 Assuming that participants expected a positive causal relation, this P600 effect suggests that the information of the DC is directly compared against the hearer’s already existing discourse representation.

-a slightly different approach, Schwab & Liu (2020) looked at the effect of the DM true in English and zwar in German on sentence processing.
-Supported by corpus data, they argue that in utterance initial position those two express agreement with the previous utterance and may introduce a concessive relation.
+Using a slightly different approach, Schwab & Liu (2020) looked at the effect of the DM true in English and zwar in German on sentence processing.
+Supported by corpus data, they argue that in utterance initial position those two DMs express agreement with the previous utterance and may introduce a concessive relation.
 In turn medial position however, true and zwar seem to be clear indicator of a concessive relation.
 Based on this hypothesis, Schwab & Liu (2020) designed a reading time experiment assessing whether the presence of true or zwar ahead of a concessive relation facilitates its processing.
-Participants saw sentences such as (5a.) for the critical condition with DM and (5b.) for the control condition.
-The critical measure took place on the DC but introduc the concessive relation.
-The authors predicted that in control condition5participants would require to read the but than in the condition
+Participants saw sentences such as (15a) for the critical condition with the DM and (15b) for the control condition.
+The critical measure took place on the DC but, which introduced the concessive relation.
+The authors predicted that in the control condition (as exemplified by 15b), participants would require more time to read the but than in the experimental condition that includes the DM.

 a.
 Jens likes to run.
 True, he has a treadmill in the living-room but he jogs often in the park.